Enforcement of Merger Consent Decrees

 - requiring the companies to pay a US$1 million fine for any future violations of the decree’s anti-retaliation or anti-conditioning provisions;

-- enabling the DOJ to file an enforcement action for any decree violations for up to four years after the decree’s expiry; and
+- enabling the DOJ to file an enforcement action for any decree violations for up to four years after expiry of the decree; and

-- requiring the companies to reimburse the DOJ’s US$3 million costs for investigating and prosecuting the alleged violations.
+- requiring the companies to reimburse the DOJ the US$3 million it incurred in costs in connection with investigating and prosecuting the alleged decree violations.

 In announcing this enforcement action, the DOJ described it as ‘the most significant enforcement action of an existing antitrust decree by the Department in 20 years’.